AndreaN33/EECS301-Lab1/Lab1-Guide/QuartusProject-Guide.md

 ## Create the Quartus Project

-:information_source: Each lab will include framework files in the Lab Project directory.
+:information_source: Each lab will include _framework_ files in the Lab Project directory.
 The framework provides coding examples, simplifies complicated design components, and eliminates tedious parts of the FPGA project.
 Reviewing the provided framework would be instructional to see what's needed to create a full design from scratch but, due to lab time constraints, we'll focus on the core parts of FPGA design.
+You're encouraged to use the framework code as a reference for your own code.

-Now we'll create a new Quartus project, using the **New Project Wizard**, and import the framework code that was included in the Lab Assignment repository.
+In the following section, we'll create a new Quartus project, using the **New Project Wizard**, and import the framework code that was included in the Lab Assignment repository.

 ### Assignment Steps: